zonemaster/zonemaster/docs/specifications/DNSSEC-TP/dnssec10.md

    what would we like to do here?).
 3. If the answer is with the RCODE NXDOMAIN, the answer must contain a NSEC or NSEC3 RR.
 If no such RR is present, this test case fails.
+4. The NSEC or NSEC3 RR returned must cover the qname, if they do not, this test case fail.s
-4. The NSEC or NSEC3 RRs must have valid RRSIGs.
+5. The NSEC or NSEC3 RRs must have valid RRSIGs.
 Match against DNSKEY and check that the RRSIG is within the validity period.
-5. If the RRSIG(s) over the NSEC or NSEC3 RRs does not validate, this test case fails.
+6. If the RRSIG(s) over the NSEC or NSEC3 RRs does not validate, this test case fails.

 ### Outcome(s)

-If the RCODE from the query is NXDOMAIN and the answer contains NSEC or NSEC3 records with valid RRSIGs, this test case pass.
+If the RCODE from the query is NXDOMAIN and the answer contains NSEC or NSEC3 records that covers the qname, and the RRs also have valid RRSIGs, this test case pass.

 ### Special procedural requirements